-Using the proper tools can make your cleaning much easier to manage.
+Using the proper arthritis-friendly cleaning tools can make your cleaning much easier to manage.
 Fortunately, there are numerous ergonomic options currently available.
 Using spray bottles, for instance, can be tough on your arthritic hands.
 Similarly, large heavy detergent containers may be challenging to lift and carry.
 Scrubbing brushes may require more endurance and muscle than you may have.
 So, look for cleaning products in smaller, lighter containers that are easy to handle and use.

 5. Invest in the Right Cleaning Supplies